Chilean National Museum of Natural History

 The Chilean National Museum of Natural History (Museo Nacional de Historia Natural or MNHN) is one of three national museums in Chile, along with the Museum of Fine Arts and the National History Museum.
-It is located in Quinta Normal Park.
-Founded on September 14, 1830 by the French naturalist Claudio Gay, the director of the Museum and the Botanical garden was another Frenchman Jean-François Dauxion-Lavaysse.
+It is located in Quinta Normal Park, and was founded in 1830 by the French naturalist Claudio Gay.

 History

 The museum is one of the oldest natural history museums in South America.
 It was founded on September 14, 1830 by the French naturalist Claudio Gay, commissioned by the Chilean government.
-Its first director was another Frenchman Jean-François Dauxion-Lavaysse.Its original mandate was the biology and geography of Chile, with a concentration on crops and mineral resources.
-The current building was constructed in 1875 as a palace, or pavilion, for the Chilean International Exhibition.
+Its first director was another Frenchman Jean-François Dauxion-Lavaysse.
+Its original mandate was the biology and geography of Chile, with a concentration on crops and mineral resources.
+The existing museum building was constructed in 1875 as a palace, or pavilion, for the Chilean International Exhibition.

 In 1889 departments of botany, zoology, and mineralogy were established.
-The National Museum Bulletin (Boletín del Museo Nacional) was first published in 1908, and continues today under the title Bulletin of the National Museum of Natural History (Boletín del Museo Nacional de Historia Natural).
+The National Museum Bulletin (Boletín del Museo Nacional) was first published in 1908, and continues under the title Bulletin of the National Museum of Natural History (Boletín del Museo Nacional de Historia Natural).

-Earthquakes in August 1906 and April 1927 have damaged the museum.
+Earthquakes in August 1906 and April 1927 damaged the museum.
+In 2010 an earthquake damaged seriously the museum, leaving it closed until 2012, and since only the first floor is available, while the second floor still waits for repairs.

-Humberto Fuenzalida was director of the museum until Grete Mostny became director in 1964.
-She led the museum until 1982.

 Exhibits and collections

-The museum currently has twelve permanent exhibits:
+The museum has twelve permanent exhibits: